the-turing-way/the-turing-way/README.md

 | **Build** | [![Netlify build](https://github.com/alan-turing-institute/the-turing-way/workflows/CI/badge.svg)](https://github.com/alan-turing-institute/the-turing-way/actions?query=workflow%3ACI+branch%3Amaster) [![Latin Phrases](https://github.com/alan-turing-institute/the-turing-way/workflows/Check%20for%20Latin%20Phrases/badge.svg)](https://github.com/alan-turing-institute/the-turing-way/actions?query=workflow%3A%22Check+for+Latin+Phrases%22+branch%3Amaster) [![TestFileSizes](https://github.com/alan-turing-institute/the-turing-way/workflows/TestFileSizes/badge.svg)](https://github.com/alan-turing-institute/the-turing-way/actions?query=workflow%3ATestFileSizes+branch%3Amaster) [![Check for Lorem Ipsums](https://github.com/alan-turing-institute/the-turing-way/workflows/Check%20for%20Lorem%20Ipsums/badge.svg)](https://github.com/alan-turing-institute/the-turing-way/actions?query=workflow%3A%22Check+for+Lorem+Ipsums%22+branch%3Amaster) |
 | **Cite** |  [![Cite this using DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3233853.svg)](https://doi.org/10.5281/zenodo.3233853) |

-_The Turing Way_ is an open source and community-led project to reproducible, ethical and collaborative data science.
+_The Turing Way_ is an open source project to reproducible, ethical and collaborative data science.

 We involve and support a diverse community of contributors to make data science accessible, comprehensible and effective for everyone.
 Our goal is to provide all the information that researchers and data scientists in academia, industry and the public sector need at the start of their projects to ensure that they are easy to reproduce at the end.